Filing the FAFSA®

 • All applicable documentation of a circumstance not listed on the Special Circumstance Form

 Your request cannot be considered until you have submitted all documentation required.
 The review process takes anywhere from 2-5 days to complete.
-You will be notified, in writing, of the outcome of your appeal.
+You will be notified, in writing or by email, of the outcome of your appeal.